objarni/sm.js/README.md

 I need a simple, elegant way to express state machines in JavaScript for a couple of my projects.

-I'm used to qp, Quantuum Framework, from embedded systems programming, so I'm borrowing a lot of ideas from that framework: hierarchical state machines expressed as functions returning their parent, events passed to a general publish method, actor pattern to structure the application components.
+I'm used to qp, Quantum Framework, from embedded systems programming, so I'm borrowing a lot of ideas from that framework: hierarchical state machines expressed as functions returning their parent, events passed to a general publish method, actor pattern to structure the application components.